 A quicker, if less interesting, route is via Desaguadero on the southern side of the lake.
 Several bus companies head across this border from/to Peru.
 The crossing should be hassle-free: you obtain your exit stamp from the Bolivian passport control, walk across a bridge and get an entry stamp at migración in Peru.
 Buses head to Puno at hourly intervals (about 3½ hours).

 Most buses leave from near Plazas 2 de Febrero or Sucre.
 The more comfortable nonstop tour buses from La Paz to Copacabana – including those operated by Titicaca Tourist Transportation – cost about B$30 and are well worth the investment.
-They depart from La Paz at about 8am and leave Copacabana at 1:30pm and 6:30pm (4 hours).
-You will need to exit the bus at Estrecho de Tiquina (Tiquina Straits) to cross via ferry (per person B$2, 15 minutes) between the towns of San Pedro de Tiquina and San Pablo de Tiquina.
+They depart from La Paz at about 8am and leave Copacabana at 1:30pm and 6:30pm (four hours).
+You will need to exit the bus at Estrecho de Tiquina (Tiquina Straits) to cross via ferry between the towns of San Pedro de Tiquina and San Pablo de Tiquina (15 minutes).

 Buses to Peru depart and arrive in Copacabana from Av 16 de Julio.
 You can also get to Puno by catching a public minibus from Plaza Sucre to Kasani (B$4, 15 minutes).
 Across the border there’s frequent, if crowded, onward transportation to Yunguyo (five minutes) and Puno (2½ hours).

 A new player in the bus game, Irish-run Bolivia Hop offers services between Lima, Arequipa, Copa and La Paz, and helps travelers with customs and hostal arrangements.